-R # Time VRF Violation Severity Levels (CIP-011-1) Horizon Lower VSL Moderate VSL High VSL Severe VSL assess, or correct the deficiencies.
-(1.2) R2 Operations Planning Lower N/A The Responsible Entity implemented one or more documented processes but did not include processes for reuse as to prevent the unauthorized retrieval of BES Cyber System Information from the BES Cyber Asset.
+R# Time VRF Violation Severity Levels (CIP-011-2) Horizon Lower VSL Moderate VSL High VSL Severe VSL R1 Operations Planning Medium N/A N/A N/A The Responsible Entity has not documented or implemented a BES Cyber System Information protection program (R1).
+R2 Operations Planning Lower N/A The Responsible Entity implemented one or more documented processes but did not include processes for reuse as to prevent the unauthorized retrieval of BES Cyber System Information from the BES Cyber Asset.
 (2.1) The Responsible Entity implemented one or more documented processes but did not include disposal or media destruction processes to prevent the unauthorized retrieval of BES Cyber System Information from the BES Cyber Asset.
-(2.2) The Responsible Entity has not documented or implemented any processes for applicable requirement parts in CIP-011-1 Table R2 - BES Cyber Asset Reuse and Disposal.
+(2.2) The Responsible Entity has not documented or implemented any processes for applicable requirement parts in CIP-011-2 Table R2 - BES Cyber Asset Reuse and Disposal.
 (R2)